KhaledSwidan/zustand/README.md

 A simple and efficient **Todo List App** built with **Vite, React, TypeScript, and Zustand** for state management.

+## Deployment
+This project is deployed on GitHub Pages.
+[Live Demo](https://khaledswidan.github.io/zustand/)

 ## 🌟 Features
 ✅ Add, remove, and update tasks
 ✅ Mark tasks as complete/incomplete